-MR1 Restricted Light Industrial Zones are lands set aside for industrial and manufacturing use in the city of Los Angeles.
+MR1 zoning (Restricted Light Industrial Zones) are lands set aside for industrial and manufacturing use in the city of Los Angeles.
 According to the Los Angeles Municipal Code, the purpose of MR1 zones is “to preserve industrial land for light industrial uses and to provide for non-retail businesses which enhance the City’s employment base.”
 The thinking behind designating a light industrial zone is to provide more land for manufacturing, keeping industrial and manufacturing jobs in Los Angeles.
 Currently less than 6% of land in LA set aside exclusively for industry and manufacturing are actually used for industry, threatening the tax base and hurting the growth potential of LA’s economy.

 LA’s zoning regulations can be a confusing quagmire.
 The MR1 designation is used for Restricted Light Industrial use, but MR1 zones also allow for the same uses as zones marked CM (Commercial Manufacturing), which themselves allow for the same uses as zones marked C2 (Commercial) and R3 (Multiple dwelling).
 These kinds of cascading regulations for MR1 uses can be confusing to someone looking to build in LA, so let’s break it down.